 July 24, 7th annual summer conference at the Gospel Hall, 143 Joseph St., Clinton, ON, beginning at 9am on the theme “Time Management.”
-Proposed speakers are Peter Ramsay, Andrew Robertson, and Josh Valvano.
+Proposed speakers are Peter Ramsay and Andrew Robertson.
 For more information, and Friday evening supper, and overnight family reservations, contact Marvin Bachert, Walton, ON; Tel 519 887-9791, or E-mail firstname.lastname@example.org.

 West Kelowna, BC

 July 30-August 1, with Prayer Meeting on July 30 at 7:30pm in the Highway Gospel Hall, 2549 Hebert Road, Westbank.
 Saturday Bible Reading 10am (1 Corinthians 11), Ministry 2:30pm, Ministry/Gospel 7pm.
 Sunday: Breaking of Bread 9:30am, Sunday School 11:15am, Ministry 2:30pm, Gospel 7:15pm.
 Meals will be provided.
 If accommodation is required, please contact in advance.
 Corr: Glenn Griffin, 3344 Elliott Road, Westbank, BC V4T 1P2; Tel 250 768-3343; E-mail email@example.com.